ringcentral/rc-unified-crm-extension/docs/developers/interfaces/updateCallLog.md

 This interface is called when a call log activity record needs to be updated.
 This interface is invoked in response to the following user actions:

-* The user of the Unified CRM Chrome extension updates the subject or notes associated with a call log.
+* The user of App Connect's Chrome extension updates the subject or notes associated with a call log.
 * When a recording has become available for a phone call.

 ### Adding a recording to a call log entry